 We had breakfast at a place called Holmes & Co.
-Located just off Murray Street, in a side alley called Murray Mews, it has a super chilled atmosphere and a great menu to choose from.
-Its industrial overtones are familiar enough to ease you into Australian social life without inducing a blind panic at realising how far away from home you really are.
-Which, after being awake for seven hours by this point without having had so much as a coffee, we were especially grateful for.
+Located just off Murray Street, in a side alley called Murray Mews, it has a super chilled atmosphere.
+Plus a great menu to choose from.

 Oh, and did we mention it’s free?

-It is home to a number of pleasant walks, including the Lotterywest Federation Walkway that takes you up into the treetops, and a beautiful yet sobering memorial to all those killed in the 2002 Bali Bombings.
+It is home to a number of pleasant walks, including the Lotterywest Federation Walkway that takes you up into the treetops.
+It also houses a beautiful yet sobering memorial to all those killed in the 2002 Bali Bombings.
 This claimed the lives of 202 individuals, 88 of whom were Australian citizens.

-A word of advice if you are interested in going here yourself to see the roos: don’t.
-Unknown to us (due to a lack of WiFi outdoors), the side of the island with the kangaroos on has been closed to the public for a little while after some prat decided that picking on the kangaroos would be a good idea.
+Unknown to us, the side of the island with the kangaroos on has been closed to the public for a little while.
+Apparently some prat decided that picking on the kangaroos would be a good idea.

 By now, we were shattered and went back to our room for a nap.
 We had plans to meet some friends of ours for dinner and didn’t want to be grumpy.
 Plus, we had only slept intermittently for about ten hours across two days by this point.